livechat/livechat-public-docs/android-widget/_sample-application.md

 ## Sample application

-[Our sample app](https://developers.livechatinc.com/files/mobile-widgets/LiveChatWindowExample.apk) will display a “Chat with us!” button in the ActionBar.
+[Our sample app](https://github.com/livechat/chat-window-android/releases/download/v1.2.1/LiveChatWindowExample.apk) will display a “Chat with us!” button in the ActionBar.
 Once clicked, a chat with your support team will be opened in the app.

-Feel free to download the source code of this application: [Android Studio](https://developers.livechatinc.com/files/mobile-widgets/LiveChatWindowExampleAndroidStudio.zip) or [Eclipse](/files/mobile-widgets/LiveChatWindowExampleEclipse.zip).
+Feel free to download the [source code of this application](https://github.com/livechat/chat-window-android/tree/master/LiveChatWidgetExample).

 <img src="https://developers.livechatinc.com/wp-content/uploads/2014/06/android-sample-app1.jpg" class="inline" title="In app widget example" alt="In app widget example" width="200" />
 <img src="https://developers.livechatinc.com/wp-content/uploads/2014/06/android-sample-app2.jpg" class="inline" title="In app widget example" alt="In app widget example" width="200" />